 Ms. Dorsey is a graduate of Lehman College in the Bronx, NY where she earned an undergraduate degree in English.
 She earned a Master of Secondary Education degree from Bowie State University and is currently working on her Ph.D. at Notre Dame of Maryland University.

 Her career as an administrator started as assistant principal of Elkton Middle School in 2009 and then spent five years as Principal of the Alternative Education School in Rockingham County.
 Recently in 2018, Emily returned to Elkton Middle School as Principal.
-Emily has a passion for middle school students and helping them navigate their path to being lifelong learners and successful participants in society.
+Emily has a true passion for middle school students and helping them navigate their path to being lifelong learners and successful participants in society.

 Judith is always looking for strategies to help her students develop empathy for other cultures and the natural world.
 She is passionate about supporting her students' growth as individuals and within the global community.

 Kyle McLaughlin is starting his 4th year in education at the middle level.
 Currently, he is teaching 8th grade Physical Science at Lake Ridge Middle school in Woodbridge, VA.
 He also serves as the department head for science and the Robotics sponsor at his school.